go-lab/smart-device/RaspberryPi/robotic_arm-raspberry-pi/node_socketio/README.md

 -Button to close websocket channel.
 Enable again the open websockets button.<br>
 -Managing of max users connected.
 Due the type of laboratory only one client can be connected at same time, so if the laboratory es busy the client received a "Error 402" warning of it and blocking the button to open websocket channel until the laboratory be free.<br>
 -Manage of "Errors":<br>
-Error 401: "Websocket Channel is closed."
+Error 401: "Server is closed."
 This error is launched when the websocket channel is closed and the connection is not possible.<br>
 Error 402: "Too many users.
 Only one client is allowed.
 The channel is yet busy."
 This error is launched when de channel is busy for this actuator.<br>
 Error 403: "Method not allowed.
 The requested method is not allowed with this value."
 This error is launched when the slots use on "sendActuatorData()" are out of range.<br>
 -Option to use the slider (automatic method), or enter the new position using "sendActuatorData()" function (manual method).<br>